Cynorta

-Cynorta is a genus from the subfamily Cosmetinae.
-The Genus was first described by Carl Ludwig Koch.
+Cynorta is a genus from the subfamily Cynortinae.
+The genus was first described by Carl Ludwig Koch.

 Taxonomy

 The type species of Cynorta is Cynorta conspersa.

 Range

 The initial description of the genus was based on occurrences in Brazil, Costa Rica, Cuba, Ecuador, French Guiana, and Suriname.
-Recent occurrences suggest the same range to still be the case.
+Overall, the genus is poorly defined, and currently includes multiple species from different regions without support for shared ancestry.